- African Violet

 Forced bulbs include tulips, daffodils, crocuses and hyacinths that are exposed to chilling temperatures in a cooler or refrigerator for several weeks and then placed in warm greenhouses for the flowers to develop.

 To get the most color and greatest longevity from your spring bulb, buy plants when the flower buds first show color.
-In most cases, the buds will open in one or two days.
+In most cases, the buds will open in 1 or 2 days.
 To slow down flower development and make the blooms last longer, keep plants cool.
-They will tolerate temperatures down to 40 degrees F. Keep plants well-watered; water stress can cut the flowering time in half.
-It?s not necessary to fertilize, since the plants? useful life is two to four weeks.
+They will tolerate temperatures down to 40 °F. Keep plants well-watered; water stress can cut the flowering time in half.
+It's not necessary to fertilize, since the plants' useful life is 2 to 4 weeks.
 You may replant the bulbs outdoors, and they may re-flower after a year or two.

 Potted geraniums are typically available from March through June.
 Many new types are available, including vining and hanging basket-grown varieties.
 Bright light is essential to keep geraniums in flower year-round.
 Keep them in pots or transplant them into the landscape once the danger of frost has passed.
 They are not winter hardy and must be brought inside before frost if you wish to keep them.
 Geraniums respond favorably to having the soil dry out between waterings.

 Gloxinias are very similar to African violets in the way you need to care for them.
 They may be available in florist shops year-round.
 Bright, indirect light is necessary to keep the plant in flower.
-Gloxinias typically flower over two to four weeks.
-Individual blooms last four to six days.
+Gloxinias typically flower over 2 to 4 weeks.
+Individual blooms last 4 to 6 days.
 Unlike African violets, gloxinias need to rest before re-flowering.
 When the leaves start to die back, begin watering less often.
-Allow the tuberous stem to rest two to four months in dry soil.
-To get the plant to re-flower (although it?s hard to do), resume watering when new growth appears.
+Allow the tuberous stem to rest 2 to 4 months in dry soil.
+To get the plant to re-flower (although it's hard to do), resume watering when new growth appears.

-Hydrangeas, generally recognized as outdoor flowering shrubs, are also available as 6- to 8-inch flowering potted plants.
+Hydrangeas, generally recognized as outdoor flowering shrubs, are also available as 6- to 8-in. flowering potted plants.
 They are grown to flower for the spring holiday season.
-Blooms can last from four to eight weeks if plants are bought as color first develops, watered adequately and kept at mild temperatures (65-75 degrees F) and medium light intensity.
+Blooms can last from 4 to 8 weeks if plants are bought as color first develops, watered adequately and kept at mild temperatures (65–75 °F) and medium light intensity.
 After the flowers fade, remove the flower heads and transplant the plants into the landscape.

 Kalanchoes are available year-round in many colors.
-Flowers will last three to six weeks in mild temperatures (65-80 degrees F) and medium light, if the plants are kept watered.
-Using manufacturers? recommended levels of houseplant fertilizer once a month helps.
-The plants will re-bloom if you put them in artificial short days (long nights) for six to eight weeks.
+Flowers will last 3 to 6 weeks in mild temperatures (65–80 °F) and medium light, if the plants are kept watered.
+Using manufacturers' recommended levels of houseplant fertilizer once a month helps.
+The plants will re-bloom if you put them in artificial short days (long nights) for 6 to 8 weeks.
 They can be grown successfully if kept in sunny windows or placed outdoors in late spring.